BOARD OF DIRECTORS FOR CANYONWALKER CONNECTIONS

 In 2007, she came to the point where the most loving thing she could do now was to choose life, even if this meant making hard choices.
 She began her transition in July 2008.
 “This is not what I wanted to do—it is what I had to do.
 There was no thrill in this.
 My decision had nothing to do with courage; it was an act of desperation.
 The alternative was dying,” she says.
 Lisa has recently published her autobiography “Transparently—Behind the Scenes of a Good Life,” which will be available through Amazon.com in July, 2011.

-Sami brings fresh ideas and understanding of the younger segments of society to the Board.
-Canyonwalker Connections has a distinct initiative to reach out to and interact with youth to educate them about glbt issues and equality.
+She is a skilled leader, listener, and communicator who brings fresh ideas and understanding of the younger segments of society to the Board.
+Canyonwalker Connections has a distinct initiative to reach out to and interact with youth to educate them about LGBT issues and equality.
 How do we reach those younger straight allies, how do we engage them in the process, what are the most effective ways to help them understand the issue?
-This is an asset Sami will bring to the group.

 Sam understands the funding and grants process as well.
 These are assets Sam brings to the Board.